 A) password123 B) Pass1234 C) Pa$$w0rd D) admin@123

-4. True or False: A RegEx pattern like
+4. True or False: The RegEx

 ^[a-zA-Z0-9._%+-]+@[a-z]+\.[a-z]{2,}$